realpython/python-guide/docs/writing/structure.rst

 To keep in line with the style guide, keep module names short, lowercase, and be sure to avoid using special symbols like the dot (.) or question mark (?).
-So a file name like `my.spam.py` is one you should try to avoid!
+So a file name like `my.spam.py` is one you should avoid!
 Naming this way will interfere with the way python looks for modules.

 In this example python expects to find a "spam.py" file in a folder named "my"